Put PowerPoint into Cruise Control: How to Automatically Update Your Reports

 The ability to automatically update PowerPoint slides with new data can save time, money, error, and your sanity.
-Some analysis software packages allow your reporting to go into cruise control with clever automation, so you can just focus on the dashboard and wheel.
+Some analysis software packages, such as Displayr, allow your reporting to go into total cruise control with clever automation, so you can just focus on the dashboard and wheel.

 In this article, my aim is two-fold: